 I came to find out that she did.
 She knew she had a great life.
 She traveled, she went back to school to get her graduate degree from Columbia School of Journalism.
 She smiled.
 That’s the thing that I will remember most about Abbey was that brilliant smile, and how much she adored her little girl.
 She wanted so badly to make her daughter proud of her, to give her a wonderfully happy life.
 And she did, I have no doubt.
 I can’t claim to have known Abbey very well, we were in very different places in our lives with different needs, but I always laughed and had fun when she was around.

 Abbey was 29 when cancer took her life.
 I hadn’t seen her in a couple of years.
 I didn’t even know she was sick because she was too busy living.
 I think she always had it in her to live like she was dying by celebrating each and every moment, but she was clearly living like she was going to live.
 She was making plans and finding new love.
 But it wasn’t enough because now she is gone and now this beautiful little girl is going to face each milestone in her life and think “I wish my mom was here” and that breaks my heart.

 I’m preparing new court documents and praying that the struggle is almost over.
-Until then, we’ll have to muddle though somehow.
+Until then, we’ll have to muddle through somehow.
 And until then I will keep collecting my tomorrows and the “I love yous” and the bedtime snuggles, and I will keep hoping that we all make it to the other side.
 As I kiss his soft cheek I will try to remember just how lucky I am to have had that moment.
-Being truly grateful for all the beauty in our lives is the best way to honor those who left us far too soon.
+Being truly grateful for all the beauty in our lives is the best way to honor those who, like Abbey, left us far too soon.